PART 4- ACTUATION:

 With Alexa and IFTTT.com, you can trigger your lights when you approach your house or auto turn them all off when you leave it.
 With your own sensors, you can have all the lights turn on as you move about your home or if your security alarm routine is triggered.
 We'll show you how in Blog 5 and 6.

 This wraps up our most useful devices for actuation in the scope of Home Automation.
-In our next blog, we will build devices that will sense and actuate including 3D printing their enclosures.
-In our final blog (#6), we will build the Matrix Creator Home Automation Hub to take in input from the sensors and trigger the actuators.
+In our next blog, we will build and program the Matrix Creator House Hub.
+In our final blog (#6), we will take in input from the sensors and trigger the actuators.
 Stay tuned!

 Sean and Connor